-- actual harvest, by region and species, compared to quotas - any Special Land Management Quotas utilised - sex bias and average weights for each species in each Commercial Harvest Sub-Region - non-commercial cull statistics within the Commercial Harvest Sub-Regions - compliance statistics: - number of premises inspected - o number of penalty notices issued and the reason for the issue - o number of alleged offences investigated and outcomes - o number of prosecutions undertaken (offence and outcome) - any joint surveillance/enforcement activities completed - any unusual situations that arose (e.g. flood/disease outbreak, market factors)

-- any experiments or research undertaken or sponsored by DEWNR - any improvements to animal welfare adopted - assessment of performance against the performance indicators - All annual reports prepared during the life of this plan are posted on the Kangaroo Conservation and Management web page.
+- actual harvest, by Commercial Harvest Sub-Region and species, compared to quotas - any Special Land Management Quota or High Abundance Quota utilised - sex bias and average weights for each species in each Commercial Harvest Sub-Region - non-commercial cull statistics within the Commercial Harvest Sub-Regions - compliance statistics: - o number of premises inspected - o number of penalty notices issued and the reason for the issue - o number of alleged offences investigated and outcomes - o number of prosecutions undertaken (offence and outcome) - any joint surveillance/enforcement activities completed - any unusual situations that arose (e.g. flood/disease outbreak, market factors) - any experiments or research undertaken or sponsored by DEW - any improvements to animal welfare adopted - 28.2 DEW will publish all annual reports prepared during the life of this plan on the DEW Kangaroo Conservation and Management web page.

-Action 27: The review of the South Australian Commercial Kangaroo Management Plan 2018-2022 will commence no later than twelve months before the expiry of this plan.
+Action 29: The review of the South Australian Commercial Kangaroo Management Plan 2020-2024 will commence no later than twelve months before the expiry of this plan.